Atul Sharma: Punjabi music

-He started composing music in the early 1980s, and his first Punjabi album was of the singer Hakam Sufi, titled "Mela Yaaran Da".
-From there he went on to compose music for numerous albums for artistes like Hans Raj Hans, Sardool Sikander, Kuldip Manak, Gurdas Maan, as well as Punjabi movies like "Jatt Jeaona Mour" (1991) "Badla Jatti Da" (1991), delivering many multi platinum selling albums on the way.
+Sharma began his composing career in the early 1980s, with his first Punjabi album Mela Yaaran Da, performed by Hakam Sufi.
+He also composed for numerous albums for singers including Hans Raj Hans, Sardool Sikander, Kuldeep Manak, Gurdas Maan, and Surjit Bindrakhia.
+He also composed scores for Punjabi films such as Jatt Jeaona Mour and Badla Jatti Da (both in 1991).